Sign in As:

 • use background images that can be cropped without issues.

-Display on Mobile
+Display on mobile

 On mobile devices, Facebook more often crops the side parts of the cover, focusing on the central area.

-What might be cropped:
+What can be cropped:

 • possible cropping of elements on the left and right;